alibaba/GraphScope/docs/interactive_engine/deployment.md

 ## Deploy on Actual Cluster
-With K8s, it's also convenient to deploy GIE in a cluster with multiple machines:
+In K8s, it’s convenient to deploy GIE in a cluster with multiple machines.
+You don’t need to be aware of the physical machines, but simply configure the number of executors to make GIE scalable.
+These GIE executors will be seemlessly assigned by K8s to the physical machines.

+You simply set the number of executors as:
 ```
 helm install [YOUR_RELEASE_NAME] graphscope/gie-standalone --set executor.replicaCount=3
 ```